+1-888-SITEOWL

 That means that any internal differences between teams regarding the interpretation of the project need to be resolved before key stakeholders get involved.

 It’s also worth discussing a communication plan with your team as part of your project management setup.
 You’ll want to establish a separate plan with project stakeholders so that they know when to expect updates, but your internal communication schedule may have different requirements.
-Keep these considerations in mind as you work to align everyone for the duration of the project lifecycle.
+Keep these considerations in mind as you work to align everyone for the project lifecycle.

 Consolidate Your Next Project With SiteOwl